Want to get the edge on the vast majority of crypto traders out there? Simple. Learn how to perform a fundamental analysis.

-While you’re at it, you should also on how many exchanges is the cryptocurrency available.
+While you’re at it, you should also look at how many exchanges the cryptocurrency is available on.
 If it’s only on a handful of more-or-less obscure exchanges, there might be a reason why no large exchange wants to touch it.

 We’ve already mentioned Dentacoin as an example of a cryptocurrency with a very weak use case.
 Some cryptocurrencies clearly exist just so their founders and developers can make easy money by preying on cryptocurrency investors who don’t evaluate whether the project they’re supporting is solving any real problem of public interest.